Reviews You Can Rely On

 Loud colors

-The Leki Helicon Lite delivers excellent performance in a durable yet affordable aluminum ski pole, earning our award for the best value.
+The Leki Helicon Lite delivers excellent performance in an affordable aluminum ski pole, earning our award for the best value.
 The grip is well-contoured and comfortable to hold, with tacky rubber that makes it easy to grasp.
-The wrist straps adjust easily; the handle can be used to flip tech bindings between ski and walk mode, and the secondary grip is great as well.
-This pole features 35 centimeters of length adjustment, which is plenty for switching from extended lengths for uphill travel to short poles for steep downhill turns to nordic lengths for skating out lengthy exits.
-In every way, this pole is awesome, and it's more affordable than pretty much any other pole on the market.
+The wrist straps adjust easily, the handle can be used to flip tech bindings between ski and walk mode, and the secondary grip is great as well.
+This pole features 35 centimeters of length adjustment, which is plenty for switching from extended lengths for uphill travel to short poles for steep downhill turns to Nordic lengths for skating out lengthy exits.
+This pole is awesome, and it's more affordable than pretty much any other pole on the market.
+Our lead tester loves them, saying, “I bring these poles when I can only fit one pair in my luggage and need a reliable workhorse.

-We only have a few small gripes about this pole.
-First, the lower shaft could be a little stiffer, and the pole could be lighter overall.
-Second, the colors are a bit loud.
-But these are only minor criticisms compared to our major complaint, which is that the baskets have cracked on every pair of this pole that we have seen.
-We simply replace them with a more durable powder basket, but be prepared to deal with this annoyance if you buy these otherwise excellent poles.
+After all our testing, we only have a few minor complaints to mention.
+First, the lower shaft could be a bit stiffer, and the pole could be lighter overall.
+Second, the colors are a tad loud.
+Still, these criticisms are small compared to our biggest gripe, which is that the baskets have cracked on every pair of this pole that we have seen.
+We simply replace them with more durable powder baskets, but consumers should be ready for this frustration when purchasing these otherwise excellent poles.
+We have tried to contact Leki about this issue and have not received any replies in years of trying, so don't expect much customer service.
 In our opinion, these poles are a great value, but if you want to spend a little more money on a pole that seems to last forever, the Black Diamond Traverse is a good option.

 Credit: Jeff Dobronyi